-The largest and best-known wax anatomical collection, La Specola is part of the Museum of Natural History in Florence and also houses some wonderful taxidermy, including some now extinct specimens and a very questionable-looking hippopotamus.
+The largest and best-known wax anatomical collection, La Specola is part of the Museum of Natural History in Florence and also houses some wonderful taxidermy, including now extinct specimens and a very questionable-looking hippopotamus.

 La Specola is the oldest public museum in Europe, having started as the personal collection of the Medici family.
 It was opened to the public in 1775.
 Anyone could attend as long as they "looked clean."
 The wax anatomical models were a huge hit, and the museum was attended by luminaries such as Goethe (who later wrote The Sorrows of Young Werther) and Emperor Leopold who funded the museum.